uschpc/webportal-netlify-gatsby/src/navigation/education-and-outreach/current-projects.md

 #### Title: Artificial Intelligence Driven Cybermanufacturing of Quantum Material Architectures

-##### Collaborators: University of Southern California (Aiichiro Nakano and Ken-ichi Nomura), Harvard University, and Howard University
+##### Collaborators: University of Southern California (Aiichiro Nakano and Ken-ichi Nomura), USC CARC (Marco Olguin), Harvard University, and Howard University

 Project description: Quantum material architectures consist of graphene and other two-dimensional materials, which, when stacked in precise three-dimensional architectures, exhibit unique and tunable mechanical, electrical, optical, and magnetic properties.
 These three-dimensional architectures have broad potential applications and are highly promising components for microchips, batteries, antennas, chemical and biological sensors, solar-cells and neural interfaces.
 This grant is to develop a transformative Future Manufacturing platform for quantum material architectures using a cybermanufacturing approach, which combines artificial intelligence, robotics, multiscale modeling, and predictive simulation for the automated and parallel assembly of multiple two-dimensional materials into complex three-dimensional structures.
 A key outcome is an AI-driven, robotics-controlled cybermanufacturing microfluidic platform that is capable of manufacturing complex structures for emerging quantum and other device applications.